EricAndresen/book-list-react/README.md

 This is an assignment for my Udacity Front End Nano-degree.
 I chose to start from scratch building with React + Redux rather than use the template code usually provided.

 _Update: This project was originally rejected for using Redux.
-So I moved the Redux version into the `redux` branch and refactored to pass state down through components._
+So I moved the old version into the `redux` branch and refactored to pass state down through components._

 ## Instructions